Nice to meet you.

 The verdict

-The differences above make it clear that web servers and application servers have different purposes.
+The differences between web server vs. application server make it clear that they have different purposes.
 Web servers are better when you want faster content delivery.
 However, application servers work better when you need to support complex application logic and deliver dynamic content.

 Learn more about application servers and how to choose the right one for your business.